 If a CAG information IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new "CAG information list" as valid and the old "CAG information list" as invalid.

 If a UE radio capability ID IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new UE radio capability ID as valid and the old UE radio capability ID as invalid.

+If a Negotiated PEIPS assistance information IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new Paging subgroup ID in the Negotiated PEIPS assistance information IE as valid and the old Paging subgroup ID, if any, as invalid.

 *** change ***